rwb/c200/README.md

 * By the way, in case you're curious, if our binomial confidence interval look-up table were to go as high as 50, our sample estimate for the p(decrease) would be 18/50 = 0.360 with a 95% confidence interval of [0.238,0.498].
 Notice, we still would have rejected the null hypothesis that p0 = 1/2.
 We could also have framed this in terms of a sample estimate of p(increase) = 32/50 = 0.640 with a 95% confidence interval of [0.502,0.762]; either way the confidence interval does not include the null hypothesis value of p0 = 1/2.

 ### Questions from Students About Exam 2

+* What is the rounding rule for the exam?
+My response: For all calculations before Topic 42, you should follow the usual rule I described earlier this semester: "The rounding rule we will follow this semester is that intermediate calculations should be rounded as little as possible.
+Some rounding will be inevitable due to the limits of your calculators but intermediate calculations should be as precise as possible.
+The issue is that if you're doing multiple calculations, the rounding error starts to become a significant problem.
+Your final result when solving a problem can be rounded (usually to the 3rd decimal place)."
+For the calculations in Topic 42 (test of equal frequencies across groups), you may round your intermediate calculations to the 3rd decimal place.